-- FGM brings status/respect to the girl social acceptance for marriage

-- Preserves a girl's virginity

-- Part of being a woman / rite of passage

-- Upholds family honour

-- Cleanses and purifies the girl

-- Gives a sense of belonging to the community

-- Fulfils a religious requirement

-- Perpetuates a custom/tradition

-- Helps girls be clean / hygienic

-- Is cosmetically desirable

-- · Mistakenly believed to make childbirth easier
+FGM brings status/respect to the girl - social acceptance for marriage cxxiv.
+Preserves a girl's virginity CXXV.
+Part of being a woman / rite of passage cxxvi.
+Upholds family honour CXXVII.
+Cleanses and purifies the girl cxxviii.
+Gives a sense of belonging to the community cxxix.
+Fulfils a religious requirement CXXX. cxxxi.
+Perpetuates a custom/tradition cxxxii.
+Helps girls be clean / hygienic cxxxiv.
+Mistakenly believed to make childbirth easier